 Considering Material Design for your next project?
 Please, think again.

-What the design guidelines like Material Design (MDG hereafter) have tried to achieve was first to serve the interests of google, which it was created for and by.
+What the design guidelines like Material Design (MDG hereafter) have tried to achieve was first to serve the interests of its creator; so to say Google which MDG were created for and by.
 Then, and consequently, it was to create a sort of web-literacy for the end-consumers of WWW.
 This web-literacy means basically creating habits of usage for people that consume basic every day information and go around in different platforms meanwhile, without continuously consuming and producing data.

 The World Wide Web is a giant jungle.
 Everything is just a noise factor in an infinitesimal cosmos, just as is in the nature itself.

 Let’s first deconstruct why Material UI is not a good fit for most applications, well at least for the rest of the 21st century.

 Material UI was built with not so much in-depth design knowledge that spans over centuries (Gestalt, Vitrivius etc).
 It was built merely with a relation to material in the real world, hence the name… What they considered and tried to replicate was the real-life phenomena of material, mainly paper, for being the material of literacy (I guess).